These migrant parents no longer face charges. But they say the damage is done.

 "They gave us a number to call to get in touch with our children but we keep calling and no one answers.
 I want to take the opportunity to ask the people in charge to please contact us to let us know where our children are."

 He, too, said he was shocked to learn upon arriving from Honduras that he would be arrested, he said.
 His daughter cried and begged to stay with him, he said.
-He asked the officers why they arrest him for trying to protect her and offer her a better future.
+He asked the officers why they would arrest him for trying to protect her and offer her a better future.

 "I told them that they shouldn't separate me from her because I came to this country in search of a better future."